OllanatytamboOllanatytambo UrubamabaUrubamaba PisacPisac

 The salt mines will soon be visible, an impressive sight that nears with every step.

 As you arrive, step down into the salt mines and follow the paths through it.
-Although, do watch your step at all times since the ground can be a little wet and unstable, but not dangerous.
+However, do watch your step at all times since the ground can be a little wet and unstable, but not dangerous.

 You have entered via the back way and the further you walk the better views, more miradors and photo opportunities.
-As you gain on the entrance, it will become more and more busy with busses or tourists arriving.
+As you gain on the entrance, it will become more and more busy with buses or tourists arriving.
 So enjoy the peace and quiet, and don’t rush through.
 We suggest taking as much time here.

 Go forth in saltiness and enjoy.
 We certainly did.